python-pillow/grant-proposal2/README.rst

 Grant objective
 ---------------

 To fund, in advance, renewal of python-pillow.org for the maximum period of time allowed by the registrar.
-By doing so, we can ensure that security issues are handled discretely and professionally for the forseeable future.
+By doing so, we can ensure that security issues are handled discretely and professionally for the foreseeable future.

 Grant size
 ----------